Africa backs Kenya call for Hague court to drop Kenyatta case

 The proposal, drafted after foreign ministers had debated the issue late on Thursday, now has to be voted on by heads of state, which diplomats say is typically a rubber-stamping exercise.

-Kenya told the assembly that the ICC trials risked destabilising east Africa's biggest economy when it was undertaking reforms to avoid a repeat of the violence after the election in December 2007.
+Kenya told the assembly that the ICC trials risked destabilizing east Africa's biggest economy when it was undertaking reforms to avoid a repeat of the violence after the election in December 2007.

 The African Union said that a referral of the cases would "allow for a national mechanism to investigate and prosecute the cases under a reformed judiciary ... to prevent the resumption of conflict and violence in Kenya."